-I don’t know about you, but I can’t wait to plan my next trip!
 I love exploring new places and experiencing their culture through the sights, the people, and especially the food.

 The struggle then becomes “how do I go on vacation and enjoy all that it has to offer without coming back weighing way more than I did when I left?”